jrnd-io/jr-kafka-connect-source/README.md

 JR Source Connector for Apache Kafka Connect.

-JR executable should be installed on Kafka Connect Worker nodes to run the connector. (see Quickstart for an example).
+> [!NOTE]
+> JR executable should be installed on Kafka Connect Worker nodes to run the connector _(see Quickstart for an example)_.
 Instructions on how to install JR on a target host are available at: https://jrnd.io

 ## Quickstart